Silverman Hall Design

 Dedicated in November 2009, Silverman Hall houses approximately 245 researchers and staff in 17 research groups.
 The 147,000 gross square feet building has four stories above ground and one below.
 Each of the five floors contains state-of-the-art research laboratories and student offices.
 Faculty offices are located on the third and fourth floors.
 The ground floor features the Center for Advanced Molecular Imaging that researchers from both campuses use to image molecules, chemical reactions and magnetic resonance contrast agents.
 The building also houses the Center for Development Therapeutics, the Center for Molecular Innovation and Drug Discovery, the Quantitative Bioelement Imaging Center, and Northwestern Proteomics.

 Silverman Hall is designed to enhance interactions and collaborations among colleagues.
-The building houses 16 research groups and about 245 faculty, staff and research assistants in chemistry, biology and engineering.
-There are a variety of meeting rooms and gathering places, including two two-story interaction spaces, to encourage both spontaneous and planned interactions among research groups and across disciplines.
+A variety of meeting rooms and gathering places, including two two-story interaction spaces, encourage both spontaneous and planned discussions among research groups and across disciplines.
 Glass laboratory walls and doors encourage line-of-sight collaboration.
 Fifteen percent of the square footage is devoted to shared resources.

 The construction of Silverman Hall was a significant departure for the University as it is the first building ever built for an institute, rather than for a school or department.
-The Director and key Institute faculty took a lead role in designing and allocating space within the 147,000 gross square foot building, thereby ensuring the alignment of this research space with the mission of the Institute.
+The Director and key Institute faculty took a lead role in designing and allocating space within the building to ensure the alignment of this research space with the mission of the Institute.